We Signed Up For Kindness

 Student: I’ve been reading a book called The Art of Gathering.
 It’s really been affecting me and helping me see the dynamics of hosting—the dynamic of being a host and being a guest.
 And then I’ve been thinking about Shiva as the Host.
 I was wondering if you can riff a little more about that dynamic.

 Shambhavi: There’s a wonderful experience that was expressed by a French philosopher named Jacques Derrida.
 I don’t remember his exact words.
-But he said in many ways in difference teachings that he gave that the guest is always arriving.
+But he said in many ways, in different teachings that the guest is always arriving.

 What this means is that everything’s always arriving.
 When we’re being the host, when we’re being like Lord Shiva—one of his many names is the Host— then we’re being ready and welcoming to whatever is always arriving.